HumphreyBoaGart/grackle/bin/grinstall.md

 # Grackle Installer Roadmap

-A checklist of basic things that each installer module needs to eventually do:
+A checklist of basic things that each installer module needs to eventually do, and related things that need to be fixed.

+## Commands

-## `grinstall base`
+### `grinstall base`
 Minimum installer package, grabbing the barest dependencies for Grackle to function.

 #### Firewall